syncfusion-content/wpf-docs/wpf/Scheduler/Getting-Started.md

 ![WPF scheduler Month view](GettingStarted_images/month-view.png)

 ## Setting busy indicator
-Scheduler supports to provide busy indicator by setting `ShowBusyIndicator` propery as `true`. `DotCircle` type of indicator animation will be visible when current view changed in scheduler.
+Scheduler supports to provide busy indicator by setting `ShowBusyIndicator` property as `true`. `DotCircle` type of indicator animation will be visible when current view changed in scheduler.
 You might start and stop the animation before and after the appointments loaded in `SfScheduler.QueryAppointments` and  `SfScheduler.LoadOnDemandCommand`.

 {% tabs %}
 {% highlight xaml %}